shazow/liquid/README.md

     mid-transaction transfers, which will be done with SQLite (safe for single-process usage).

-    Edit: Not sure this will be possible.
-We won't be able to differentiate between our sync'd orders on Bitme vs somebody else's.
-We'll need to keep tracl of all orders we've placed on Bitme, as well as their state (whether we've begun fulfilling them).

 * Good test coverage of core trading logic.
 * Good documentation, for both code and accompanying instructions.